 • No fighting injuries

-Wildlife consideration: Some Australian councils have introduced or are considering cat curfews and containment rules to protect native wildlife.
-The Department of Climate Change, Energy, the Environment and Water encourages responsible cat ownership.
-Keeping your cat indoors or in an enclosed area can reduce both insurance claims and impact on native birds.
+Wildlife protection: Multiple Australian councils have enacted or are progressing cat curfew and containment bylaws to safeguard native species.
+The Department of Climate Change, Energy, the Environment and Water promotes responsible cat ownership as part of its threatened species strategy.
+Keeping your cat indoors or within an enclosure reduces both insurance claims and the impact on native fauna.

 Cat Age and Insurance Eligibility

-How your cat's age affects premiums, eligibility and cover options.
+How your cat's age shapes premiums, eligibility and available cover options.

 🐱